IRA Charitable Rollover

 An endowment is a gift that is permanently invested so that the income generated provides an ongoing source of funding.
 This type of giving is forward thinking and assures that your scholarship, professorship, or another program will be supported forever.
 We are happy to work with you to set up a pledge schedule if you choose to build an endowment over time.

 Chances are if you are thinking of donating something to Viterbo other than cash, it is considered an in-kind gift.
 These tangible items may be given and provide considerable value to Viterbo with no cash outlay.

 Planned giving is a term that describes a wide variety of giving vehicles that allow you to give to charity during or after your lifetime while meeting your current income needs and providing for your heirs.
 Planned giving is often done in conjunction with estate planning, and is a viable option for benefactors at all income levels.

 Retirement Plan Assets

 Retirement plan assets make a tax-wise gift to Viterbo University.
 If your children are the beneficiaries of your retirement plan assets, federal income taxes may erode up to 39.6 percent of the amount they receive from your plan.
 In contrast, as a nonprofit organization, we are tax-exempt and eligible to receive the full amount and bypass any federal taxes.

 Life insurance is a low-cost way to provide a large gift.
-You can name us as primary or contingent beneficiary.
+You can name us as a primary or contingent beneficiary.
 If you name us as contingent beneficiary, we will only benefit if your primary beneficiary predeceases you.

 Commercial annuities carry an income tax burden, making your named beneficiary responsible for paying the income tax due on the growth of your annuity.
-The tax burden makes these assets a popular choice to leave to Viterbo because we, as the recipient, can eliminate the tax bill on the portion we receive.
+The tax burden makes these assets a popular choice to leave to Viterbo because we, as the recipient, can eliminate the tax bill on the portion we received.